aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

 ### Iterative Deployment

 Pipeline you have created using CDK Pipelines module is self mutating.
 That means, code checked to GitHub repository branch will kick off CDK Pipeline mapped to that branch.

 ---

+## What is next?

+You can use the data lake infrastructure to deploy ETL jobs.
+We provided [AWS CDK Pipelines for Data Lake ETL Deployment](https://github.com/aws-samples/aws-cdk-pipelines-datalake-etl) to help you accomplish this task.

+---